sermanet/imitation/README.md

 #### Project

 The general goal of this project is to give to robots the ability to learn to imitate humans from observation and without labels.<br>
-We present the following papers as steps towards of that goal.
+We present the following papers as steps toward that goal.

 ### [1.
 Time-Contrastive Networks ](https://sermanet.github.io/tcn/)